 The Leather Archives & Museum is an institution in Rogers Park dedicated to “the compilation, preservation, and maintenance of leather, kink, and fetish lifestyles.”
 The museum has been around since the 1990’s and includes exhibitions, archives, and a theater about the Leather subculture’s history.
 It is also the first museum I’ve encountered that has adults-only admission.
 It certainly seems worth a visit for those who are more than a little curious.

 These off the beaten path Chicago museums show the diversity of history, art and cultures that exists in our metropolis.
-And imagine that we are just sharing a few of these Chicago museums that are more overlooked.
-Let us know if you discover any more to be added to the list.
+We are just sharing a few of these often overlooked Chicago museums–many more await you.

 – Alex Bean, Office Manager and Tour Guide